 Learning and teaching

 In addition to the assessed modules and research dissertation, you benefit from professional training activities and employability workshops.
-Thanks to our links with major companies across the business world, you can also gain a practical understanding of key issues.Recent activities have included field trips to various corporate headquarters, CV building and interview sessions, professional risk management workshops and commercial awareness events.
+Thanks to our links with major companies across the business world, you can also gain a practical understanding of key issues.Recent activities have included CV building and interview sessions, professional risk management workshops and commercial awareness events.
 For example, students have developed their knowledge of financial markets through a one-week trading simulation.
-Read about professional development activities.
+Read more about professional development activities for postgraduate finance students.

 - Applying, fees and funding

-A bachelor degree with a 2:1 (hons) in a relevant subject such as accounting, finance, economics, mathematics, physics or computing.
+A bachelor degree with a 2:1 (hons) in a related subject such as finance, economics, mathematics, physics, computing or engineering.

 We accept a range of international equivalent qualifications.